robocomp/robocomp/doc/innermodel.md

 The InnerMdel tree can be expressed as an XML file.
 This file can be written to disk at any time or read from a file when the components start.
 Once in memory, the InnerModel class holds a tree data structure and offers an API to access and modifiy its nodes and edges.

-Let's start with a simple XML file describing a 5000mm x 5000mm square, a few boxes on it and a differential drive robot endowed with a laser and an RGBD camera:
+Let's start with a simple XML file describing a 5000mm x 5000mm square, a few boxes on it and a differential drive robot endowed with a laser and an RGBD camera: (the file can be found in ~/robocomp/files/innermodel/simplesimple.xml)

 ~~~~
 <innerModel>